pact-foundation/docs.pact.io/docs/consumer/using_pact_to_support_ui_testing.md

+---
-# Using Pact to support UI testing
+title: Using Pact to support UI testing
+---

 While we don't recommend you generate pacts from your UI tests, you can use Pact to support your UI testing using one of a few approaches.